Religion in Azerbaijan

 Islam is the majority religion in Azerbaijan.
-Estimates include 97.3% in 2020 by The World Factbook and 99.2% in the 2006 Demographic and Health Survey according to Pew Research Center of the population identifying as Muslim.
-A majority of them belong to the Shia branch (55-75% of muslims), while a significant minority (25%-45%) are Sunni.
-Traditionally, the differences between these two branches of Islam have not been sharply defined in Azerbaijan.
+Estimates include 97.3% in 2020 by The World Factbook and 99.2% in the 2006 Demographic and Health Survey according to the Pew Research Center of the population identifying as Muslim.
+A majority of them belong to the Shia branch (55–65% of Muslims), while a significant minority (35%–45%) are Sunni.
+Traditionally, the differences between these two branches of Islam have not been sharply defined in Azerbaijan, and both communities have historically coexisted peacefully.

-Most Shia Muslims in the country follow the Ja'fari school of Shia Islam, while Sunni Muslims typically adhere to either the Hanafi or Shafi'i school.
+Shia Muslims in the country typically adhere to the Ja'fari school of Shia Islam, while most Sunni Muslims follow the Hanafi school.
 Due to many decades of Soviet atheist policy, Muslim religious affiliation in Azerbaijan is largely cultural and ethnic rather than religious.
 Shia Islam is prevalent in the western, central, and southern regions of the country.
 Traditionally, villages around Baku and the Lankaran region are considered Shia strongholds.
 In contrast, Sunni Islam is dominant in the northern regions.

+A 2024 Gallup report conducted across multiple countries, including Azerbaijan, stated that in Azerbaijan, 56% of respondents said they were religious, 37% said they were not religious, and 0% said they were atheist.

 The rest of the population adheres to other faiths or nothing at all; they are not officially represented.
 Other religious traditions that are followed by many in the country are the Russian Orthodox Church, and various other Christian denominations.

 Like all other post-Soviet states formerly ruled by the Soviet Union, Azerbaijan is a secular state; Article 48 of its Constitution ensures the freedom of religion.
 A 1996 law states that foreigners have freedom of conscience but are denied the right to "carry out religious propaganda" (i.e., to proselytize) under the threat of fines or deportation.
 According to paragraphs 1-3 of Article 18 of the Constitution, religion acts separately from the government; each religion is equal before the law; and the propaganda of religions, abatement of human personality, and contradictions to the principles of humanism are prohibited.